k2controls/piRover01/sp1t/w04/index.md

 - Single stepping using the debugger

 - [RPi.GPIO library](https://sourceforge.net/projects/raspberry-gpio-python/){:target='_blank'}
-  - This resource is installed on Raspian OS by default.
+  - This resource is installed on Raspberry OS by default.

 - [Blink with VS Code](../../lessons/22/piRoverBlink.pdf){:target='_blank'}